The WFU Jewish Pre-Orientation Program

 Once you move into your residence hall on Sunday, you and your parents are invited to a Bagel Brunch at Hillel, where the parents and students get to know each other.
 Then the students will head off with the Hillel leaders for a day full of exciting activities.

 The relaxed nature of MazalWAKE allows for a smooth transition into college life, as students remain on campus for the majority of the three days, becoming well acquainted with each other and their new home.

 A great way to get to know the campus and make friends before school starts, MazalWAKE is a life-changing experience that allows students and parents alike to feel welcomed into the Wake Forest, and Jewish, community.

-If you have any questions, please don’t hesitate to contact Dr. Gail Bretan, the director of Jewish life, at email@example.com, or Jessie Birnbaum, the student chair of MazalWAKE, at firstname.lastname@example.org.
+If you have any questions, please don’t hesitate to contact Dr. Gail Bretan, the Associate Chaplain for Jewish Life, at firstname.lastname@example.org, or Ella Sadikman, the student chair of MazalWAKE, at email@example.com.

 MazalWAKE is the perfect way to get to know your new school, form an instant friend group, and learn about Jewish life on campus and in the Winston-Salem community.
 MazalWAKE consists of three fun-filled days of activities led by Hillel student leaders, including a challah french toast breakfast, a tour of the campus, a bowling night, a milkshake dinner with the Dean of Students, and lunches with Jewish faculty members and their families!